-- An all-volunteer, 501(c)3 nonprofit organization established in 2003 to reduce the number of pets relinquished and euthanized due to death or disability of their human companions. - We are not a rescue organization, we are an advocacy group. - We are not lawyers, but we have estate planners that serve on our advisory board.
+- 2nd Chance 4 Pets is an all-virtual volunteer, 501(c)3 nonprofit organization established in 2003 to reduce the number of pets relinquished and euthanized due to death or disability of their human companions.
+We have no paid staff. - We are an advocacy group, not a rescue group. - We are not lawyers, but we have estate planners that serve on our advisory board and specialize in animal law.